Focus

 One-Minute-Homily

 > We all need something to keep us going when times get tough -- something to look forward to and to hope for, a vision of better times.
-We need to know that beyond the tough times, the pain and suffering, better times are coming.
+We need to know that beyond the tough times, pain and suffering, better times are coming.

 > In this week's Gospel, Jesus reveals himself to the disciples in all of his divine glory and the Father confirms that they can place their trust in him.
 It was this experience that would sustain them and give them hope in the difficult days which Jesus knew lay ahead.

 > Lent reminds us that we are imperfect and sinful people, living in a world where there is much sadness, pain and suffering.
-The promise of Easter and Resurrection, the promise of the Kingdom and better times – what we call the “Paschal Mystery” is sometimes all we have to give us hope.
+The promise of Easter and Resurrection, the promise of the Kingdom and better times – what we call the “Paschal Mystery” -- is sometimes all we have to give us hope.

 > The Eucharist is "food for the journey," but also a living sign of Jesus in all his Resurrected glory.